tomsWebConsulting/twcsl/v7.1/Portfolio Page Grid Image Aspect Ratio Change/README.md

 * Install [twcsl][1].
 After you install twcsl be sure to continue on with the rest of the steps.

-* Add code from file **[change default image aspect ratios for store page.html][2]** to Page Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[portfolio page grid image aspect ratio change.html][2]** to Page Settings > Advanced > Page Header Code Injection for the page.
 Read the code for any instructions within.

 ## Make a Donation